Courts exist to give citizens a fair and trustworthy forum to have a grievance or infraction examined and resolved.

 Many platforms also allow you the option to use your computer to join the meeting while also using your phone for audio.
 This way, you can see the judge, the other parties, and any documents that are displayed.

 Do not use your smartphone speaker.
 This distorts the audio in the virtual courtroom.
-Hold the phone to your head or use a headphone.
+Hold the phone to your head or use earphones.
+Most newer earphones have a mic built in.
+Test it first!

 The Maricopa County Justice Courts use a technology called Court Connect to conduct virtual hearings.
 For the best experience, you should have Microsoft Teams installed on your computer or device.
 Click here for the free download link.
 Participation is still possible by phone without the Teams program, but you will not be able to see the judge or anything that is displayed on camera.